zencart/documentation/content/user/email/external_smtp_servers.md

 Gmail / Google Apps Mail requires that your email communications occur over a secure channel, which means you need to send on port `587` for TLS.

-Zen Cart supports this by using the following settings in [Admin > Configuration > Email Options](/user/admin_pages/configuration/configuration_emailoptions/):
+Zen Cart supports this by using the following settings in [Admin > Configuration > Email](/user/admin_pages/configuration/configuration_email/):

 ### Gmail